Anthrocon/www/content/Events/events-panels/index.md

 Please read the following information carefully and if there are any questions do not hesitate to send us an email.

 **All event requests must be processed through our submission forms.
 This places your request into the queue to make sure that a member of the Events Team will see your request.
-Any request received via direct email, Telegram, Discord, Text Message, etc. will not be answered.
+Any request received via direct email, Telegram, Discord, text message, etc. will not be answered.
 Thank you for your understanding and cooperation in helping us better serve you, the community, and the convention.**

 Anthrocon **DOES NOT** provide the following items: